You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - time you spent abroad in the armed forces, or as the family member of someone in the armed forces

-If you have had an absence that has broken your continuous residence you can still apply for pre-settled status and after reaching 5 years of unbroken continuous residence you can then apply for settled status.
-If you have been resident here for 5 years continuously in the past you could rely on that historic period of residence in a settled status application, provided you have not been absent for a continuous period of 2 years since then.
+If you have had an absence that has broken your continuous residence you can still apply for pre-settled status and after reaching five years of unbroken continuous residence you can then apply for settled status.
+If you have been resident here for five years continuously in the past you could rely on that historic period of residence in a settled status application, provided you have not been absent for a continuous period of two years since then.

 Yes, you will.
 EU citizens who enter the UK to live here before 11pm (midnight CET) on 31 December 2020 will be able to apply for settled or pre-settled status under the EU settlement scheme.

 EU/EEA/Swiss nationals who arrive to live here after this time will be treated as visa nationals and will need immigration permission in order to remain or return to the UK.
 For students this means applying under the Student Route for courses longer than six months.

 No, you do not.

 Yes, but only if you need to cover the period until your settled or pre-settled status is confirmed.
 Find out more about your rights in the UK as a settled or pre-settled EU/EEA/Swiss citizen here.

 The Home Office will use your HMRC or DWP records (if applicable) to confirm how long you have been in the UK.
 If these records do not match the length of time you have actually lived in the UK, you will need to provide additional evidence of your residence.
 Photos or scans of documents can be uploaded as evidence of your UK residence.
 See here for information on the types of evidence that may be acceptable.